Lemoncode/react-typescript-samples/hooks/13_LoginForm/Readme.md

 }
 ```

-- Let's make a quick test and check that everyting is still working fine.
+- Let's make a quick test and check that everything is still working fine.

 ```
 npm start